someparty/someparty/source/articles/2020-06-07-call-me-out.html.markdown

 [Listen: *Friend Ship From Home Vol. 3* @ Bandcamp](http://friendshipcommittee.bandcamp.com/album/friend-ship-from-home-vol-3-blm-fundraiser "#")

-I was instantly taken by a buzzing synth-punk track on the previous *Friend Ship* compilation by [The Fucking Astronauts](https://thefuckinastronauts.bandcamp.com), and that song now has a second lease on life.
+I was instantly taken by a buzzing synth-punk track on the previous *Friend Ship* compilation by [The Fuckin Astronauts](https://thefuckinastronauts.bandcamp.com), and that song now has a second lease on life.
 The duo's "The Man From an Unknown Time" was recently remastered by [Roy](https://thesoundofroy.bandcamp.com) and shared on Bandcamp last Friday.

 If you're a fan of Michigan punk weirdos The Spits, this should be right up your alley.